What's the matter with $\Sigma m_{\nu}$?: Brief Discussion of Potential Solutions

 Finally, given the implications for the post-recombination expansion history, it is worth mentioning the impact of evolving dark energy, and whether it can solve either or both apparent discrepancies.
-The DESI Collaboration finds a preference for evolving dark energy, the significance of which increases when other probes of late-time geometry (in this case, uncalibrated supernovae \citep{Brout:2022vxf, Rubin:2023ovl,DES:2024jxu}) are included in the analysis \citep{DESI:2024mwx, DESI:2024kob, DESI:2024aqx}.
-Evolving dark energy models are able to fit the feature in BAO data that, in \lcdm\, leads to a high cosmological constant — the same feature driving the matter-density deficit highlighted here. \citet{Elbers:2024sha} have shown that evolving dark energy models, in conjunction with an effective neutrino mass parameter that admits negative values, prefer positive values for the neutrino mass parameter and non-constant dark energy.
+The DESI Collaboration finds a $3.1\, \sigma$ preference for evolving dark energy, the significance of which increases when other probes of late-time geometry (in this case, uncalibrated supernovae \citep{Brout:2022vxf, Rubin:2023ovl,DES:2024jxu}) are included in the analysis \citep{DESI:2024mwx, DESI:2024kob, DESI:2024aqx, DESI:2025zgx}.

-While \citet{Elbers:2024sha} showed that evolving dark energy models are able to fit the oscillatory features in the Planck data that contribute to the lensing excess, this is consistent with our expectations given the analysis we have presented in this paper.
+Evolving dark energy models are able to fit the feature in BAO data that, in \lcdm\, leads to a high cosmological constant — the same feature driving the matter-density deficit highlighted here — without requiring a low matter density.
 Exactly because evolving dark energy can allow for a higher matter density, the impact of BAO data on lensing expectations in these model spaces is modified (relative to what happens with \lcdm\ + $\mnu$) to allow for higher lensing power, reducing the CMB lensing excess somewhat.
-That this is only a partial reduction in lensing excess makes sense since even absent BAO data there is an excess of lensing at just less than $2\, \sigma$, as seen in Fig.~20 of \cite{SPT-3G:2024atg}.
-Finally, we should mention that in extended parameter spaces, including evolving dark energy and a free neutrino mass (in addition to other extension parameters), \citet{RoyChoudhury:2024wri} have found indications of positive neutrino mass and $A_{\rm 2pt}$ consistent with unity — but no preference for evolving dark energy, and with increased uncertainties due to the additional degeneracies.
+We note, however, that the $w_0w_a$ evolving dark energy model does not predict a higher lensing power when fitted to CMB data alone, compared to $\lcdm$, and therefore does not address the $\sim2\, \sigma$ lensing excess that is found even when excluding BAO data \citep{SPT-3G:2024atg}.

+\citet{DESI:2025ejh} have also shown that freeing the dark energy equation of state, within their signed neutrino mass model, results in a shift in the $\mnu$ posterior towards more positive values.
+This is consistent with our expectations given the higher matter density discussed in the previous paragraph.
+In combination with the increased uncertainty in the signed mass, once the dark energy equation of state is allowed to vary, the significance of the preference for $\mnu < 0$ is reduced.
+When combined with any of the above supernova datasets, however, the peak posterior shifts back towards negative values to varying degrees.